ices-taf/doc/procedure.md

 <details><summary>Explore input: data types, files, etc.</summary>

-  What kinds of data are used in this assessment, perhaps more than one survey?
+  What kinds of data are used in this assessment, perhaps more than one survey?<br>
-  Is it easy to find out which input files the model requires?
+  Is it easy to find out which input files the model requires?<br>
   Are the model settings stored in a separate file?

 </details>

 <details><summary>Identify minimal set of files to run the assessment</summary>

   In general, TAF should only contain files that are absolutely necessary to run the final assessment.
-All other files are probably best stored outside of TAF.
+All other files are probably best stored outside of TAF.<br>
   What is the smallest set of files that are required to run the final assessment on another computer?